DataDog/supply-chain-firewall/README.md

 ![scfw demo usage](images/demo.png)

 The firewall collects all targets that would be installed by a given `pip` or `npm` command and checks them against reputable sources of data on open source malware and vulnerabilities.
-The installation is blocked when any target has been flagged by any data source.
+The command is automatically blocked when any data source finds that any target is malicious.
+In cases where a data source reports other findings for a target, the findings are presented to the user along with a prompt confirming intent to proceed with the installation.

 Current data sources used are:

 - Datadog Security Research's public malicious packages [dataset](https://github.com/DataDog/malicious-software-packages-dataset)
 - [OSV.dev](https://osv.dev) disclosures

-The principal goal of the supply-chain firewall is to block 100% of installations of vulnerable or malicious packages within the purview of its data sources.
+The principal goal of the supply-chain firewall is to block 100% of installations of known-malicious packages within the purview of its data sources.

 ## Getting started